MAIN STREET MEDINA

 Welcome to South Town!

 The South Town District of Medina has been designated to extend the Main Street Medina community development footprint to include Smith Road south to Lafayette Road, and east to west from South Broadway Street to South Huntington Street.
-The South Town Committee is comprised of residents, businesses and property owners within and surrounding the district, and serves to conceptualize and guide its future.
+The South Town Committee was comprised of residents, businesses and property owners within and surrounding the district to conceptualize and guide its future and is now part of the Design Committee.
 The vision proposed for South Town is to enhance the shopper and visitor experience by making South Town more "walkable" and by attracting arts-and-entertainment venues beyond what Public Square and the current Historic District offers.

 A Plan for the Future